jonasbn/bash_completion_carton/README.md

 bundle exec     help     install
 ```

-See [carton](https://github.com/perl-carton/carton) for more information on the different commands available to carton, can also be retrieved via `carton help`.
+See [carton](https://github.com/perl-carton/carton) for more information on the different commands available to `carton`, can also be retrieved via `carton help`.

 `install` offers additional completions.